RicoValdezio/RoR2-GeneticsArtifact/ThunderStore Stuff/README.md

 - Reimplement the size modifier once I figure out the networking
 - If you find a case of the -infinity health bug, type !geneticsbughunt into the discord chat
 - The armor and regen genes may not be working properly, RecalculateStats is wierd
+- Make a video for devs to explain how to use the genetic system for their own mods

 Changelog
 -----------